 - For card-not-present transactions, require customer acknowledgment and confirmation action prior to final purchase.

-- Refuse delivery of any returns that do not adhere to your stated policy.
+- Refuse delivery of any returns that do not follow your stated policy.

 - Advise the customer if the credit will be for a lesser amount, and explain why.